Arthur Singe: Move to King Country, Rugby League and Cricket

 Singe moved to live in the King Country in the summer of 1922/1923, possibly being posted there for work reasons as was common at the time.
 He played cricket for Kaitieke (a small rural community 30 km south of Taumarunui) against King Country on 3 February 1923 where he was said to be one of Kaitieke's most successful bowlers.
 Singe was then selected to represent Taumarunui in a cricket match against Hamilton (the teams were also named as King Country and Waikato respectively) at Seddon Park in Hamilton on 28 February.
 The match was for the Challenge Shield and he took 4 for 49 runs, and 0 for 29 with the ball and scored 16 and 5 with the bat.

 On 19 May Singe appeared for the Taumarunui based City Rovers rugby league team.
 He scored all of their points with 2 tries and a conversion in an 8–13 loss to the Hauaroa B team in Taumarunui.
 Then he captained the Taumarunui representative rugby league team against Hamilton on 21 July in a match for the Endean Shield at Hinemoa Park, Hamilton.
 The Taumarunui team went down heavily by 43 to 7 with Singe playing five-eighth kicking a penalty and a conversion.
-They unfortunately had 7 players absent through illness on account of the influenza epidemic.
-The Waikato Times 2 days later told their readers that Singe was "a former prominent player in Auckland league circles.
+They had 7 players absent through illness on account of the influenza epidemic.
+The Waikato Times two days later told their readers that Singe was "a former prominent player in Auckland league circles.
 In the rugby code Singe was also a noted figure, and during the war was a member of the New Zealand Army team which made a good name for itself on foreign fields".

 In 1924 there are no records of Singe playing rugby league.
 The game was barely played in the King Country area in this era with the teams he had played for made up mostly of rugby players trying their hand at the game.
 As Singe was banned from playing rugby he may not have found any opportunities to continue playing the sport in that area.